Stu88S/Stu88S/README.md

 ### Welcome to my GitHub profile! 👋

-I am a junior frontend developer who has recently completed "The Complete JavaScript Course 2023: From Zero to Expert!" on Udemy, taught by Jonas Schmedtmann.
-I am currently continuing my journey and skills development using other Udemy courses, Codewars and Leetcode.
+I am a junior frontend developer who has recently completed several courses on Udemy, taught by Jonas Schmedtmann.
+Currently continuing my journey and skills development using Udemy, Codewars and Leetcode.

 As a junior developer, I am excited to work on small-scale projects and contribute to larger ones under the guidance of more experienced developers.
 I am also eager to learn about new technologies and frameworks, such as React or Angular, as well as best practices for writing clean, efficient code.